Do you want to be able to save a life yourself? Everybody can take a course. To sign up directly for a Dutch spoken course, click HERE!

 For groups it is also possible to sign up for a English spoken course.
 Ask the specific local chapter of Taskforce QRS for the possibilities through our contact page.
 Before or after the course, you can read more about cardiopulmonary resuscitation on our step-by-step page and our FAQ.
 These pages are not translated (yet), so you will have to use Google Translate or ask a Dutch friend.

-New students: 9855
+New students: 7505

-Students refreshed: 5913
+Students refreshed: 4078

-New adults: 2095
+New adults: 1515

-Adults refreshed: 487
+Adults refreshed: 254

 Our mail goal is to teach cardiopulmonary resuscitation (CPR) to as many secondary school students as possible.
-To reach our goal, we visit schools to provide a short course during which the students are taught the most essential skills.
-Of course everybody should know CPR, not only students.
-That is why everybody can sign up for a course with us.
-Lastly we participate in all kinds of local and national activities concerning resuscitation in an effort to increase public attention for circulatory arrest and CPR.
+To reach our goal, our instructors visit schools to provide a short course during which the students are taught the most essential skills.
+Of course not just students, but everybody should know CPR.
+That is why anybody can sign up for a course with us.
+Lastly, we participate in all kinds of local and national activities concerning resuscitation in an effort to increase public attention for circulatory arrest and CPR.
 Of course the importance of CPR courses at school is our main point of attention during these activities.
-We do all this without any commercial incentive.
+We do not have a commercial incentive for any of our activities.
 Click on the navigation bar above for more information about schools, other courses and other activities.
 These pages are not translated (yet), so you will have to use Google Translate or ask a Dutch friend.

 As stated above, we do not have a commercial incentive.
-So any financial help is always welcome.
+So any financial help is welcome.
 You can donate by clicking HERE.

 Of course you can also help by starting a similar project in your own country or region.
 Several initiatives have already been realised.
-If you are planning on doing the same, you can always contact us for suggestions and our experiences.
+If you are planning on doing the same, you can always contact us for suggestions and to hear our experiences.